substack/node-pony/readme.markdown

 Send an email with some parameters `params`.

-If you specify a callback `cb(err, req)` the message will be sent and you'll get a request object.
+An optional callback `cb(err, req)` will fire once the initial handshake is complete.

 ## request object